studiozeffa/stcc-wordpress/README.md

 docker compose up
 ```

 The site will then be available at http://localhost:7822/.
+Log in to the Wordpress admin pages at http://localhost:7822/wp-admin.